Petercom/Huaqing/Personal-social-model.md

 We need build a social model that we know well !

-let us make the society efficietn !
+let us make the society efficient !